pivotal/docs-tas-adapter/install.md

    - `API-CPU-REQUEST` is the desired CPU resource request for the pods in the specified deployment.
    - `API-MEMORY-REQUEST` is the desired memory resource request for the pods in the specified deployment.
    - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.
-   - `TELEMETRY-ENABLED` determines whether to send telemetry data to VMware.
-Default is true.
    - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.

    The `requests` and `limits` fields map directly to the resource requests and limits fields on the Kubernetes containers for these system components.